 In his draft copy, Jefferson took direct aim at the Crown’s laws regarding slavery in the colonies, stating:

-Most of the Founders were opposed to slavery, however, they knew that certain southern colonies would refuse to cooperate if their declaration contained language against the slave trade.
-Breaking away from England was such a bold step, that the Founders knew it was critical to have all thirteen colonies sign this revolutionary document.
+Most of the Founders were opposed to slavery, however, they knew that certain southern colonies would refuse to sign the Declaration if it contained language against the slave trade.
+Breaking away from England was such a radical idea, the Founders knew it was essential that all thirteen colonies sign this revolutionary document.
 The colonies had been denied representation in Parliament, however, they were legally bound to follow its laws, including the legality of the slave trade.
 So for now the slavery language had to be removed.

 While the slave trade was thousands of years old, it was still an integral part of the 16th and 17th century agricultural industry in the French and English West Indies colonies, as well and in the southern states of the New World.

 Jefferson and George Washington were born in Virginia and inherited plantations when they were still minors.
 As adults, spending long periods of time in their country’s service, the production from their farms were their sole means of support.
-However, there are records of both men having expressed the desire to free slaves, but British colonial law only permitted doing so upon the death of the plantation owner, as long as he had no debts.
-Upon his death, Washington freed the slaves held in his name and made provisions for his slaves’ freedom in his will.
+However, there are records of both men having expressed the desire to free slaves.
+However, British colonial law permitted only doing so upon the death of the plantation owner, as long as he had no debts.
+Upon his death, Washington freed the slaves held in his name and made provisions for them in his will.
 However, in Jefferson's case, due to his years of uncompensated service to his country, as well as his famous library, wine collection and, his generous entertaining of friends and dignitaries, he incurred significant debts up until his death.
 In his lifetime Jefferson was able to free some of his slaves but, the remaining slaves were sold to help repay some of his debts.

 During his lifetime, Jefferson’s contributions to the creation and growth of America were impressive.
-In his thirties, he served in the Virginia Legislature, the Continental Congress, and, as one of America’s Founding Fathers, was the principle author of the Declaration of Independence.
+In his thirties, he served in the Virginia Legislature, the Continental Congress, and, as one of America’s Founding Fathers was the principal author of the Declaration of Independence.
 At thirty-six, he served as the second Governor of Virginia, and in his forties, was the U.S. Ambassador to France, as well as the first U.S. Secretary of State.
 Also, to put an end to government’s religious dictates, Jefferson wrote a bill for Virginia law which protected an individual’s freedom to follow one’s own religious beliefs.
-His bill was also ratified into U.S. law in the First Amendment to the Constitution in 1791: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
+His bill was also ratified into U.S. law in the First Amendment to the Constitution in 1791, which reads in part: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
 In his fifties, Jefferson served as John Adams’ Vice President, and went on to become the third President of the United States, during which time he doubled the size of the U.S. when he successfully negotiated with Napoleon for the Louisiana Purchase.
 In his seventies, one of Jefferson’s proudest accomplishments was to found the University of Virginia.

 When Jefferson and John Adams campaigned against each other for the Presidency, serious political and personal disagreements had lasting effects on their relationship.
 Toward the end of their remarkably long lives, these two remaining American Founding Fathers recognized that they had witnessed incredible history-in-the making and began corresponding with one another.
 In one of the most unique turns of Providence, eighty-three-year-old Thomas Jefferson, and ninety-one-year-old John Adams died on the same day, July 4, 1826 -- the fiftieth anniversary of the signing of the Declaration of Independence.